We rescue animals of all types, some waiting destruction in Welsh Pounds, others handed in to us for whatever reason, good or bad.

 We provide medical care, food, shelter and love for them all and ultimately find them loving homes.
-If for any reason things don't work out we always take them back.
+If for any reason, things do not work out, we always take them back.

-We also neuter as many of our animals as possible, new owners of any un-neutered animals are bond by agreement to carry out this vital task at the earliest opportunity.
+We also neuter as many of our animals as possible, new owners of any un-neutered animals are bound by agreement to carry out this vital task at the earliest opportunity.

-Every eligible dog, cat or rabbit leaves our Rescue Centre with 4 weeks free insurance from a leading company, new owners are then given an opportunity to extend such cover by subscribing to the scheme.
+Every eligible dog, cat or rabbit leaves our Rescue Centre with 4 weeks free insurance from a leading company, new owners are then given the opportunity to extend such cover by subscribing to the scheme.

-We operate a non-destruction policy.
+We operate a non-destruction policy

-We take in all creatures, from cats and dogs to rabbits, chickens etc. Our kennels are constantly filled from two main sources: local rescue dogs, and the Welsh 'pound dogs’ saved from their death row sentence.
+We take in animals, mainly dogs, cats and rabbits and our Centres are constantly filled from two main sources: local ‘handed-in’ pets and Welsh ‘Pound dogs’ saved from their death row sentence.
 For many it truly is their Last Chance.

-We have a non-destruction policy, except on humane grounds, and carry out individual home checks before any animal is placed into a new home, along with follow up visits to ensure the animal has settled.
+We have a non-destruction policy, except on humane grounds, and carry out individual home checks before any animal is placed in a new home, along with follow up visits to ensure the animal has settled.

 We always take back any former resident if the adopter is unable to keep it, thus ensuring future security for any animal entering Last Chance.